 Who is eligible?

-Studying the Master’s Degree in Sustainable Development requires a preliminary application and the fulfillment of several admission requirements such as:
+Studying the Master’s Degree in Sustainable Development requires a preliminary application and the fulfillment of several admission criteria such as:

 If your bachelor's degree is from abroad, from an university of applied sciences or the branch of study does not correspond exactly to one of the list, we check the equivalence with the above mentioned branches of study.
-Admission may be possible with additional requirements (extra courses of max.
-30 Credit Points according to letter of admission).
-The courses can be visited at the University of Basel while the student has enrolled for the MSD already.
+Admission may be possible with "additional requirements" (= extra courses of max.
+30 credit points according to the letter of admission).
+These courses are not part of the MSD degree programm, but can be visited at the University of Basel while the student has enrolled for the MSD already.

 - Bachelor's degree with an average grade of at least 5.0 (Swiss scale system; see formula for the conversion of final grades of degrees awarded by foreign higher education institutions).